 However, the average income in Vietnam varies according to professions, years of education, experience, and even gender.

-Average Salary in Vietnam Based on Experience
+What is the Average Salary in Vietnam Based on Experience?

 The most prominent factor influencing the salaries in Vietnam is experience level.